lukeyigechen/lukeyigechen.github.io/_pages/research.md

 ## Talks

+* Yue Chen, Ziyin Mai, and **Yige Chen**.
+Employing Machine Learning and Language Models to Differentiate Language Patterns in Mandarin-Speaking Preschoolers with Autism Spectrum Disorder.
+Poster presented at the Seventh Installment of California Meeting on Psycholinguistics (CAMP\[7\]).
+University of California San Diego, San Diego, CA, United States.
+2024.
 * **Yige Chen**.
 Understanding the Semantic Representation of Korean Mixed Script in Language Models.
 Presented at the 30th Annual Conference of the International Association of Chinese Linguistics (IACL-30).
 Yonsei University, Seoul, South Korea.
 2024.
 * **Yige Chen**.
 Developing Resources and Tools for Enhanced Korean Language Processing.
 Delivered at the Multimodal Language Processing Lab, Seoul National University of Science and Technology, Seoul, South Korea.
 2024.